-I’m getting to know some refugees.
-Take Vitalii and Lidiia started to get really worried about their future there.
+In March of 2014, Russia reclaimed Crimea, which had been part of Ukraine for 60 years.
+That was when Vitalii and Lidiia started to get really worried about their future in Ukraine.
 Things were not looking good.
-Stories of violence and coming war were escalating.
+Stories of violence and fighting were escalating.

 With the annexation of Crimea, there was a great deal of fear and fighting in East Ukraine, tanks rolled across the landscape, with often bombings and shooting near the border.
 Many people from East Ukraine fled to the western part of the country, in search of safety.
 Crime got worse, jobs became scarce.
 Ukrainian soldiers were in the streets preparing to defend against further aggression by Russia.

 As they patiently waited, their vetting took two-and-a-half years to complete.